-Coronary artery disease ("CAD") Coronary artery disease is the most common type of heart disease.
+Coronary artery disease ("CAD") the most common type of heart disease.
 It is the leading cause of death in the United States in both men and women.
 CAD occurs when arteries that supply blood to heart muscle become hardened and narrowed.
 This is due to the buildup of cholesterol and other material, called plaque, on their inner walls.